 Depending on the industry and target market, qualitative research may be cheaper than quantitative research or vice versa.
 In some cases, both approaches yield similar results.
 However, this doesn’t mean that picking the cheapest will be your best bet.

-For example, I once had a client who wanted to test pricing for a new product with a couple of focus groups.
-This was a cheap, but useless approach for what he wanted to accomplish.
+For example, I once had a client wanting to test pricing for a new product with a couple of focus groups.
+Unfortunately, this was a cheap, but useless approach.
 It was equivalent to asking family and friends what they thought about the product’s price, and take their answers as representative of the population of the DFW metroplex.

 Qualitative and quantitative research approaches have different roles in new product development research.

-Some of my clients, in this situation, decide not do the research, others, with new acquired knowledge, find ways to get the budget to do it right, knowing they will win in the long run.
+Some of my clients, in this situation, decide not to do the research.
+In contrast, others, with newly acquired knowledge, find ways to get the budget to do it right, knowing they will win in the long run.